diwamishra21/crazy-pilot-python-pygame/readme.md

 * basic python coding

 ## Library to install
-* pygame (commadn - pip install pygame) or install it using requirements.txt (command- pip insatll -r requirements.txt)
+* pygame (command - pip install pygame) or install it using requirements.txt (command- pip insatll -r requirements.txt)

 ## Objective-
 * Creating a python game using pygame